jrsoftware/issrc/README.md

 Compil32, it depends on ISCmplr.dll to do the actual compiling.

 **ISCmplr** - This is a DLL which is loaded by Compil32 and ISCC to compile scripts.
-The actual compiler code is in Compile.pas.
-See CompInt.pas for the various structures and function declarations used to interface to the DLL.
+The actual compiler code is in ISCmplr.Compile.pas.
+See Shared.CompInt.pas for the various structures and function declarations used to interface to the DLL.

 **ISPP** - This is a DLL implementing Inno Setup's preprocessor interface.